 My name is James Phillips.
 I’m a programmer and game designer living in Brooklyn.

 Learning to program gives you the most amazing, flexible set of tools to create anything you can imagine.
 It feels wonderful to see your words change into a real, working program.
-The text fades away and turns into a database, a translator, a game.
+The text fades away and turns into an interface, a database, a game.
 It’s as close to magic as I’ve ever seen.
 It’s Willy Wonka’s world of pure imagination.
 Anything you want to, do it.
 Want to change the world?
 There’s nothing to it.

 But it feels even better when you use those tools to create an experience for someone else.
 Nothing can compare to watching someone else explore a world of your creation: seeing them stumble, get their footing, suss out the nuances and then try something you’ve never seen before.
 It’s marvelous.